ansidd/ansidd.github.io/projects.md

 **What is it?**
 Detects and labels faces in a video feed as "with mask" or "without mask".

-**The magic behind it:**
+**Contribution:**
-We performed transfer learning on yoloface model to detect the two different categories. yolo is an object detection model. yoloface is a variant of yolo that was trained to identify faces.
+Performed transfer learning on yoloface model to detect the two different categories. yolo is an object detection model. yoloface is a variant of yolo that was trained to identify faces.
 We used the learning of this model by freezing the upstream layers and training the downstream layers to learn to detect the classes "with mask" or "without mask".

 **Code Repository:** <a href="https://github.com/satsushi0/CSGY6923-ML"><img src="assets/bin/github.png" width="30" /></a>